Bryson Albright

-Bryson Albright (March 15, 1994 – October 27, 2019) was an American football linebacker.
-He played college football at Miami (OH).
-He was signed by the Buffalo Bills as an undrafted free agent after the 2016 NFL Draft.
+Bryson Albright (born March 15, 1994) is an American former professional football player.
+He played college football as a linebacker at Miami (OH).
+He was signed by the Buffalo Bills as an undrafted free agent after the 2016 NFL draft.

-High school career
+Early life and education

 Albright attended St. Xavier High School in Cincinnati, Ohio.
 As a senior, he recorded 70 tackles and 11 sacks.
 He was then invited to play in Ohio's 2012 North-South All-Star game.
 ScoutingOhio.com ranked him in their top 150 recruits.

 College career

 Albright then attended Miami University, where he majored in kinesiology.

 As a true freshman in 2012, he appeared in all 12 games.
 He recorded 19 tackles, one sack and 1.5 tackles-for-loss.
 In 2013, as a sophomore, he started all 12 games.
 He recorded 55 tackles (24 solo.), five sacks, 11.5 tackles-for-loss and one pass deflected.
 As a junior in 2014, he started all 12 games.
 He recorded 55 tackles, six sacks, eight tackles-for-loss, one forced fumble, one fumble recovery and one pass deflected.
 For the season, he was named Miami's Defensive Lineman of the Year.
 In 2015, he appeared in all 12 games (11 starts).
 He recorded 51 tackles (30 solo.), seven sacks and one interception.